kayuxx/amee/docs/src/content/docs/reference/types/SessionToken.md

 ---
-title: SessionCookie
+title: SessionToken
 description: Simple and stateless library for managing sessions with JWT.
 ---

-The session cookie.
+The session token type for the [createSession](/reference/functions/createsession) callback.

 ## Properties